enku/gentoo-build-publisher/docs/artifact-spec.md

 # Gentoo Build Publisher Artifact Specification

 The purpose of this document is to describe what goes into a Gentoo Build Publisher artifact.
-And artifact is the compressed `tar` archive built (by Jenkins) and pulled to Gentoo Build Publisher for publishing.
+An artifact is the compressed `tar` archive built (by Jenkins) and pulled to Gentoo Build Publisher for publishing.
 The default name for a GBP artifact is `build.tar.gz`.